IvanOlivas/class_grade_system/README.md

 - Print a report card (or transcript) for a student
 - Logging in and logging out of system for security purposes

-Languages/Tools used: C# ASP.NET, Visual Studio, MariaDB(SQL)
+Languages/Tools used: C#, ASP.NET, Visual Studio, MariaDB(SQL)